 The Aquatic Resources Education Center (AREC) is a multi-use education and aquaculture center located in Anacostia Park in southeast Washington, DC.
 In collaboration with the National Park Service and the Fish & Wildlife Service, the Department of Energy & Environment opened the AREC in 2005.
 It is one of three facilities of its kind in the Northeast Region of the United States.
-DOEE Fish and Wildlife Biologists provide free facility tours and environmental education programs to students and the general public on a variety of topics including adaptations, amphibians & reptiles, environmental stewardship, fish biology and habitats, invasive species, and wetlands and watershed dynamics.
-The AREC presents a unique opportunity for visitors to experience close encounters with more than 40 species of fish, amphibians, reptiles, aquatic plants, and invertebrates that can be found in the wetlands, streams, and rivers of the District as well as in the Chesapeake Bay.
+DOEE Fish and Wildlife Biologists provide free environmental education programs and facility tours to students and the general public on aquatic environments and water resources.
+The AREC presents a unique opportunity for visitors to experience close encounters with more than 40 species of fish, amphibians, reptiles, invertebrates, and aquatic plants that can be found in the rivers, streams, and wetlands of the District as well as in the Chesapeake Bay.

-Lessons on How to Fish include: selecting equipment and bait, casting instruction and locating the best fishing spot in the District.
-Fishing clinics are scheduled for small groups of 15 participants or fewer and require a 3 hour time commitment, Register online for this program.
+Lessons on How to Fish: Participate in a clinic that provides instruction on selecting equipment and bait, casting, and locating the best fishing spots in the District followed by hands-on experience angling along the shore of the Anacostia River.
+Fishing Clinics are scheduled April through October (weather permitting) for small groups of 15 participants or fewer and require a 3 hour time commitment.
+One adult chaperone is required per 5 students aged 3rd grade and up; chaperones will learn alongside students and provide active assistance with lesson components, safety, and supervision.
+Register online for this program.

 New Program!
 Anacostia River Explorers Boat Tours and Aquatic Resources Lesson at the AREC!
-Sign your students up for a lesson about the Anacostia River at the AREC followed by a boat trip up the Anacostia River to learn the history of this waterway and the wildlife that live in and around the river.
+Sign your students up for a lesson about the Anacostia River at the AREC in conjunction with a boat trip on the Anacostia River to learn the history of this waterway and the wildlife that live in and around the river.
 This program requires a 3 hour time commitment.
 Register online for this program.

 Aquatic Resources Education Center Location